GautamMIH/SimpleKVM/README.md

 All events are serialized into a JSON format and sent over the TCP socket.

-The client receives the JSON data, deserializes it, and uses pynput's controller functions (mouse_ctrl.move, keyboard_ctrl.press, etc.) to simulate the exact same input on the client machine.
+The client receives the JSON data, deserializes it, and simulates the exact same input on the client machine.